A Survey on Large Language Model-Based Game Agents: Multi-LLMGA Framework

 In game and simulation environments, communication is likely constrained by partial observability, limited bandwidth, and asynchronous execution~\cite{zhang2023building}, which makes communication protocol design crucial for coordination.
 A communication protocol defines the rules that regulate peer-to-peer information exchange at the agent level, which specifies what message the sender should share, and how it is integrated by the receiver.

 \textbf{Message Generation.} Senders determine what type of information is worth exchanging, which can be broadly categorized into three classes: The first is \textit{observation}, referring to the raw and local signals each agent perceives from the environment.
-Observations are typically partial, such as perceiving only a limited visual field in environment~\cite{zhang2023building}, sharing observations allows teammates to directly expand each other’s perceptual fields.
+Observations are typically partial, such as perceiving only a limited visual field in the environment~\cite{zhang2023building}, sharing observations allows teammates to directly expand each other’s perceptual fields.
 Since raw perceptual input is often redundant or low-value, practical systems~\cite{zhang2023building} apply summarization to compress observations into compact, salient statements.
 The second is \textit{belief}, which represents an agent’s internal inference or probability distribution over the hidden state of the world, based on its own observations and prior knowledge~\cite{zhang2023proagent,multi_agent_coordination}.
 Compared to raw observations, beliefs provide higher-level interpretations.
 For example, an agent may observe scattered leaves and tree trunks, and infer that the environment contains sufficient wood resources nearby.
 The third is \textit{intention}, where agents communicate their planned actions or subgoals.
 Intention propagation is especially important in tasks that require complementary execution to reduce redundant effort (e.g., multiple agents pursuing the same subtask) and prevent conflicts (e.g., two agents competing for the same resource)~\cite{multi_agent_coordination,zhang2023building}.
 In addition, when there is no communication mechanism/channel available, agents need to infer collaborators' hidden intentions based on their actions observed.
+In adversarial games, senders also craft messages strategically rather than honestly: a study of Among Us finds impostor agents rely on equivocation rather than outright lies~\cite{milkowski2026amongus}, GPT-4o agents can out-deceive humans in Mafia~\cite{kao2025hidden}, and CoMet generates metaphor-based covert messages for the Undercover and Adversarial Taboo games~\cite{xu2025comet}.
+Persuasion and negotiation are likewise produced deliberately, as in Richelieu's goal-oriented negotiation grounded in social reasoning for Diplomacy~\cite{guan2024richelieu} and a Werewolf study of whether agents can generate opinion-leading speech~\cite{du2024helmsman}.
+To keep large-scale exchange efficient, EcoLANG induces a compact agent communication language~\cite{mou2025ecolang}.